laurpaik-zz/need-a-couch-api/README.md

 If the request is unsuccessful, the response will have an HTTP status of 400 Bad Request.

 ### My Struggles and Lessons Learned
+I learned a lot about serializers in this project.
+I had the most difficulty connecting the back-end to Ember, so that was the greatest challenge for me.
+I basically learned that the serializer is like the translator between the front-end and the back-end, but I have to point it in the right direction so the data flows the way I need it to.

 ### Future Goals
+I really want to implement friendships later down the line.
+I understand I'm going to want to use a recursive relationship for profiles, and I'm excited to move forward and learn more about implementing that kind of relationship.

 ### Built With:
 - Ruby